AllaRomasheva/allaromasheva.github.io/_posts/en/2023/2023-04-04-directions-of-designers-and-their-tasks.md

 ---
-title: In which creative companies do specialists work ?
+title: In which creative companies do specialists work?
 description: Let's still try to figure out what specialists are found in creative companies and what the names of their positions mean.
 lang: en
 category: en